 13. Assistance

-The Bedrock Consortium will make a written request to Steward for any assistance referred to in this DPA.
-Steward and the Bedrock Consortium will mutually agree in writing to a reasonable charge for Steward to perform such assistance or an Additional Instruction.
+LFGN will make a written request to Steward for any assistance referred to in this DPA.
+Steward and LFGN will mutually agree in writing to a reasonable charge for Steward to perform such assistance or an Additional Instruction.
 If the parties do not mutually agree to such reasonable charge, the parties agree to reasonably cooperate to find a feasible solution.

 14. Disputes.